syncthing/docs/users/foldertypes.rst

 The receive only folder is the logical opposite of the send only folder.
 In this mode, all changes from the cluster are applied, as they are in the default send-receive mode.
-Local changes are however not distributed to other devives.
+Local changes are however not distributed to other devices.
 This mode is useful for replication targets, backup destinations, or other cases where no local modifications are expected or allowed.